hanskreuger/sainsburys/README.md

 $ rake verify # kitchen verify all nodes
 $ rake destroy # clean up all nodes
 ```
-Application code can be found in ```files/default/sainsburys.go``` updates to this file will trigger rebuilds/redeploys during app node convergence (eg. rake build).
+Application code can be found in ```files/default/sainsburys.go```.
+rake build (or any other converge) will rebuild the executable whenever this file is updated.

 ## Notes
 Developed & tested on OSX - may not function as expected on other OS workstations.
 That said, there's a good chance everything apart from the integration test will work fine cross platform.